-I wish the term “falling off the wagon” didn’t exist as a seemingly universal way to express that we’ve faltered yet again regarding the way we nourish ourselves.
-It’s a pretty painful and uncomfortable image that comes to mind, because come on, NO ONE wants to fall off a wagon.
+I wish the term “falling off the wagon” didn’t exist as a seemingly universal way to express that we’ve messed up yet again with our food choices.
+It’s a pretty painful and uncomfortable image that comes to mind, because come on, NO ONE wants to fall off of a wagon.

 Ok, so “falling off the wagon” should exist in our syntax in the literal sense.

-But it has no place when it comes to talking about our food choices and how we’ve inevitably messed them up for the twentieth time this year.
+But it has no place when it comes to talking about our food and how we’ve inevitably screwed it up for the twentieth time this year.

 Whenever my patients tell me they’ve fallen off, aka, they’ve failed, I rejoice a bit.

 It confuses people at first when I smile at them when they’re feeling terrible about themselves and like they’ve let me down.

 But then I explain myself and they think I’m a little less crazy.
 Especially when I tell them they haven’t failed at all.